 The name "TriBeCa," a syllabic abbreviation for "Triangle Below Canal" Street, was coined by city planners in the 1960s.
 Originally farmland, Tribeca was commercialized in the 1850s with warehouses and factories for produce, textiles, and dry goods.
 Now, lofts and restaurants have moved into the formerly industrial, cast-iron buildings.

-The 1 train stops at Canal, Franklin, or Chambers.
+The 1 train stops at Canal, Franklin, and Chambers.
 The 2 and 3 express lines stop only at Chambers.
-A, C, and E trains stop at Canal near West Broadway.
+The A, C, and E trains stop at Canal near West Broadway.

 Apartments and Real Estate

 Known for its lofts and celebrity residents like Robert De Niro and Beyonce, Tribeca is one of Manhattan's hottest and priciest neighborhoods.
 Developers have converted most of the old warehouse buildings into luxury condos and rentals.
 The average age of a resident in the neighborhood is 37, and the average annual income is $180,000.

 Rents range from $3,000 to $5,000 per month for a studio or one-bedroom apartment.
 For about $6,500 to $8,000, you might be able to find yourself a two-bedroom apartment.
 Average real estate price for a home in Tribeca was $3.5 million in 2017.